mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/working_with_the_tabs_api/index.md

 1. Loops through the first 5 items from the {{WebExtAPIRef("tabs.Tab")}} object.
 2. For each item, add a hyperlink to the document fragment.

-    - The link’s label—that is, its text—is set using the tab’s title (or the ID, if it has no title).
+    - The link's label—that is, its text—is set using the tab's title (or the ID, if it has no title).
-    - The link’s address is set using the tab’s ID.
+    - The link's address is set using the tab's ID.

     ```js
     for (let tab of tabs) {